The Lone Pine by Nicolette Vajtay

 “Take it, Michiko, use it,” he said.
 “I pray the Great Samurai will help us today.”

 He sounded so much like her mother with her vigilance of caution droning in Michiko’s ears.
-She never understood how her mother could not see that you needed a knife to carve boxes into forts, to cut water bugs in half, to dissect frogs.
+She never understood how her mother could not understand that you needed a knife to carve boxes into forts, to cut water bugs in half, to dissect frogs.

 Her grandfather moaned from the exertion it took to hold the blade, his arms weighted with the fatigue of flu.